5 Skills for Success

 • This is an important skill at NSCC when engaging in your courses, writing essays, creating PowerPoint presentations, and when using program-specific software.

-• It’s also important in the workplace for emails, software used for specific professions, and working with clients/customers.
+• It’s also an important skill in the workplace for emails, software used for specific professions, and working with clients/customers.

-• You can also visit the Online Tools at NSCC Subject Guide for help navigating online tools at NSCC.
+• Also, visit the Online Tools at NSCC Subject Guide for help navigating online tools at NSCC.

 • Collaboration